-The first few kilometres of track are the historic benched remains of what was to be the Mathias Pass Road linking the West Coast with Canterbury.
+The first few km of track are the historic benched remains of what was to be the Mathias Pass Road linking the West Coast with Canterbury.

-Once at the roadend drop down to the riverbed and follow the river’s edge for approximately 15-20 minutes to where rock cairns and orange markers show the way up to the benched track after a short climb up a bank.
-Follow this benched track to the cable way which spans the Hokitika River just below Rapid Creek Hut.
+Once at the road end drop down to the riverbed and walk upstream along the river’s edge for 15-20 minutes to where rock cairns and orange markers show the way to the cut track.
+Climb up the bank and follow this benched track to the Rapid Creek cableway which spans the Hokitika River just below Rapid Creek Hut.

-Ignore the locked cableway at the immediate roadend.
+Note: Ignore the locked cableway at the road end.

 Rapid Creek Hut to Frew Hut

 Time: 3 - 4 hr